JaredSpb/discord-dice-dealer/README.md

 `npm install`

-Register a new application using (Discord developer portal)[https://discord.com/developers/applications].
+Register a new application using [Discord developer portal](https://discord.com/developers/applications).
 Note the Application ID, we will need this later.
 Move to the `Bot` page, toggle the 'Message Content Intent' checkbox.
 Click 'Reset Token' button, save the token provided into the `key.txt` in the bot's root dir.